programmertarini/Fullstack-development-with-cloud-and-Devops-and-Gen-AI/Episode_1_How_Internet_works/1_concept_of_internet.md

 - **Decentralization**: No single entity owns or controls the entire Internet; it functions as a collaborative effort.
 - **Evolution**: Transformed from a text-based academic resource to a multimedia platform powering global commerce, communication, and entertainment.
 - **Significance**: Represents one of humanity's most transformative technological achievements, fundamentally altering how we access information and communicate.
+- **ARPANET** : ARPANET stands for Advanced Research Projects Agency NET.
+ARPANET was the first network that consisted of distributed control.
+It was the first to implement TCP/IP protocols